Sathyamangala

 Satyamangala is a census town located at Hassan taluk in Hassan district in the Indian state of Karnataka.
 It is near ka -state highway 71 (hassan-arsikere Highway).

-There is a regional Ksrtc training depot,regional rto office hassan.
+There is a regional Ksrtc training depot, regional rto office hassan.

 Demographics

 As of 2011 India census, Satyamangala had a population of 18,002 out of which 9,082 are males and 8,920 are females thus theaverage sex ratio of satyamangla is 982.
 Satyamangala has an average literacy rate of 92.45%, higher than the national average of 75.36%: male literacy is 95.63%, and female literacy is 89.2%.
 In Satyamangala, 1571(8.73%) of the population is under 6 years of age.

 Location

-It is near to junction of dairy circle.There are major roads passing near this layout such as ring road,hassan arsikere highway,old BM road etc.
+It is near to junction of dairy circle.There are major roads passing near this layout such as ring road, hassan arsikere highway, old BM road etc.

 Transportation

-The nearest railway station from locality is Hassan Junction railway station where major trains from Bengaluru,Mangalore,Mysore,Shivamogga etc stop.
+Air

+The nearest airport is Mysore airport and the nearest international airport is Kempegowda International Airport.
+Hassan Airport is an airport under construction 10 kilometres east of the city, near the Boovanahalli village.
+The project was first rejected by the State government in 2012.
+It was again revived in 2021 with a budget of Rs 175 crore and will be taken up by the UDAN scheme.
+Government of India has granted the approval for setting up of 15 Greenfield airports in the country on 12 May 2015.
+Among 15 airports Hassan was also approved for Greenfield Airport.